-These rings can include stylish beads that can be moved back and forth, rings with spinning tops, bands that can rotate one inside the other and, in our case, rings that spin and click.
+These rings can include stylish beads that can be moved back and forth, rings with spinning tops, bands that can rotate one inside the other, and rings that spin and click.

 This type of jewelry allows users to subtly fidget in public to improve concentration, help with anxiety, and to break bad habits.
 In addition to those benefits, they frequently come in stylish designs that encourage confidence for the person wearing them.